Sustainability lies at the heart of our purpose of producing gold that provides meaningful value to people and society.

 • Community Development

-• Supporting 15 projects around our mines in agricultural improvement and food security, including market gardens, poultry farms, pork farms and agricultural equipment, such as tractors.
+• Supporting a range of projects around our mines in agricultural improvement and food security, including market gardens, poultry farms, pork farms and agricultural equipment.

 content_our-approach-sdg-3.jpg